CredaCash/CredaCash/BUILDING.md

 ##### Boost

-If the build is not successful due to incompatibilities with Boost, the Boost libraries can be built from source as a static library under Linux as follows:
+If the build is not successful due to incompatibilities with Boost, Boost can be built from source as static libraries under Linux as follows:

 1. Download the latest stable version of the Boost library source code from [Sourceforge](https://sourceforge.net/projects/boost/files/boost/)